gipritchard/Space-Debris/Space Debris Taskforce.md

 12. Place the remaining debris near the game board, this is the supply
 13. Each player, place your pawn on an empty space adjacent to a satellite OR on a satellite with no other pawns
 	1. Spaces are considered adjacent if they are connected by a dotted line.
-14. Shuffle all debris cards and fragmentation cards together into a single debris deck
+14. Shuffle all orbit cards and fragmentation cards together into a single orbit deck
-15. Place the debris deck face down near the game board
+15. Place the orbit deck face down near the game board
+16. Place the Threat Token on the indicated Threat starting space.

 # Objective

 Flip all malfunctioning satellites to their operational side by delivering the necessary resources.
 # Order of Play
 The player who last looked at the night sky goes first, and play continues to the left.
-On every turn do the following three things in order:
+On every turn do the following four things in order:
 1. Take up to 4 actions
-2. Draw debris cards
+2. Assess Threat
+3. Place Debris
-3. Orbit around Earth
+4. Orbit around Earth

 ## 1. Take up to 4 actions
 On your turn you may take up to 4 actions, in any order.
 You may take the same action multiple times.
 You may collaborate with your teammates to decide which actions you want to take.

 ### Move
 ![](../attachments/action_move_example.jpg)
-- Move your player pawn up to 2 spaces following dotted lines.
-You may share a space with other Spaceships, Satellites, or debris.
+- Move your pawn up to 2 spaces following dotted lines.
+	- You may share a space with other Spaceships, Satellites, or debris.
 	- If the space you move into contains any debris, your Spaceship takes 1 point of damage.

 ### Capture Debris